Walker Guidelines Monitoring Group publishes 2014 annual report

-The Guidelines Monitoring Group (“the Group”), the body established to review the private equity industry’s conformity with the Walker Guidelines, has published its sixth report on disclosure and transparency in private equity.
-During the year, Nick Land was appointed as the Chairman of the Group and Glyn Parry as an independent member.
-Sir Michael Rake stepped down as Chairman and Alan Thomson as an independent member, both having served in their roles since the inception of the Group.
+The Guidelines Monitoring Group (“the Group”), the body established to review the private equity industry’s conformity with the Walker Guidelines, has published its seventh report on disclosure and transparency in private equity.

 Nick Land, the Chairman of the Guidelines Monitoring Group, said:

 “I was delighted to see compliance levels improve again this year, with a growing number of companies reviewed providing an excellent level of disclosure on their activities.
 When considered in the context of our benchmark, the FTSE 350, and desire to monitor compliance against the better performers in this cohort, the results for 2014 are pleasing.
 Looking to the year ahead, portfolio companies will need to amplify their efforts when complying with the latest edition of the Guidelines.
 These were revised due to the introduction of the strategic report in narrative reporting in the UK and will raise the bar for compliance.”